jepetersohn/phase-3-guide/week-1/Readme.md

   - What belongs in a model
   - Organize your code with modules and concerns
 - am - [Refactor-this challenge](../../../../refactor-this-challenge)
+- 2p
-- 2p - Agile lecture: how to plan a project in an Agile team environment / Unixy talks assignment
+  - Agile lecture: how to plan a project in an Agile team environment
+  - Journaling: "Reflect on a challenge that blew up that you later regretted.
+    What could you have done to de-escalate tension?"
 - pm
   - [*overflow challenge](../../../../overflow-challenge)
 - 6p